 Brand-name pricing in the U.S. for semaglutide and tirzepatide products is in the $1,000–1,300 per month range without insurance, and insurance coverage for off-label PCOS use is rare.
 The direct-pay compounded path has been the practical access point for most PCOS patients.

-At TelePeptide, compounded semaglutide is $149 per month and compounded tirzepatide is $199 per month, both at founder-rate pricing.
+At TelePeptide, compounded semaglutide is $199 per month and compounded tirzepatide is $249 per month, billed monthly (from $169 and $214 per month on the 52-week prepay).
 Those prices include the medication; clinician visits, labs, and supplies are separate (or included in the program depending on the tier).
 The $50 monthly difference between the two medications is real but small relative to the brand pricing it replaces.
 For most patients the choice is not driven by the price gap — it is driven by the magnitude of weight loss needed, side-effect tolerance, and what the clinician thinks fits the individual.

 Compounded medications are prepared by licensed 503A pharmacies under individual prescriptions.
 They are not FDA-approved and are not equivalent to the brand-name FDA-approved drugs.